mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

   Support for Mattermost Server v5.31 `Extended Support Release <https://docs.mattermost.com/administration/extended-support-release.html>`__ will come to the end of its life cycle on October 15, 2021.
 Upgrading to Mattermost Server v5.37 Extended Support Release or later is required.

 Upgrading from a previous Extended Support Release to the latest Extended Support Release is supported.
-However, it's important to review the :doc:`important-upgrade-notes` for all intermediate versions in between to ensure you’re aware of the possible migrations that could affect your upgrade.
+Upgrading from v5.31 to v5.37 should be roughly the same as upgrading from v5.31 to v5.35, then upgrading v5.35 to 5.37.
+However, an upgrade directly from v5.31 to v5.37 could potentially take hours due to the database schema migrations required for v5.35.
+Review the :doc:`important-upgrade-notes` for all intermediate versions in between to ensure you’re aware of the possible migrations that could affect your upgrade.

 v6.0 Database Schema Migrations
 -------------------------------